dafzor/bnetlauncher/README.md

 * There's no built in routine to clean up the log files if they pile up (logging is disabled by default)
 * Call of Duty: Cold War might work better when using `--timeout 10` for some users.

-## Aditional options
+## Additional options

 There's also the following additional options provided by command line switches:

 * `--timeout <seconds>, -t <seconds>` changes how many seconds it tries to look for the game before giving an error (15 seconds by default).
 * `--notask, -n` starts the launcher directly instead of using task scheduler (starting the client directly will cause steam to apply the overlay to the client and consider you playing the game until the client exists)
 * `--leaveopen, -l` leaves the client open after launcher the game.
-If combined with `--notask` option it will show you as playing on steam until you close the client.
+Warning: If combined with `--notask` option it will show you as playing on steam until you close the client.

 ## Uninstalling

 To remove all traces of bnetlauncher from your system:

-* Search for 'taskschd.msc' in the start menu and open it, expand library and delete bnetlauncher folder to remove the tasks used to start the client
+* Search for 'taskschd.msc' in the start menu and open it, expand library and delete bnetlauncher folder to remove the tasks used to start the clients
 * Search for `%localappdata%\madalien.com` in start menu and open the folder, delete bnetlauncher folder to remove any created logs and gamedb.ini files

-## Advanced: Adding new blizzard games or custom cases
+## Advanced: Adding new games or custom cases

 From v2.00 onward bnetlauncher uses a internal gamedb.ini to control how games are launched.

-**Disclaimer:** This option is there to make it easier to add new games as blizzard releases them or support "exotic" use cases.
+**Disclaimer:** This option is there to make it easier to add new games or support "exotic" use cases.
 It's not intended or needed for regular users.

 To customize the configurations create a gamedb.ini file in: